MajoGarciaMontes/FINAL-PROJECT/README.md

 Roberto Gerónimo Barrón Olvera: [@barronr03](https://github.com/barronr03)

-## Repository and project description
+## Project overview and repository description
 Healthcare is a field that can receive important contributions from data analytics.
 One of the most common diseases is unfortunately breast cancer.
 It is a prevalent and potentially life-threatening disease that affects numerous individuals worldwide.
 According to [the National Cancer Institute](https://www.cancer.gov/types/breast/risk-fact-sheet), ‘a woman born today has about a 1 in 8 chance of being diagnosed with breast cancer at some time during her life’.
 That is a very high chance!
 Although in recent years the screening for breast cancer has shown substantial improvements, it is still time-consuming, costly, and may have limitations in terms of accessibility.
 Therefore, the screening can still be improved with technology.
 We had the opportunity to use technology to better predict breast cancer.
 We focused on the development and implementation of a Machine Learning (ML) algorithm, which was trained with a dataset that contained many observations of relevant variables about breast cancer tumors and a defined classification for each of the observations: benign or malignant tumor.

 ### Our objectives: